 This is one of those posts that I thought about for a while and decided not to do because there are so many other posts on how to make steel cut oats in the Instant Pot.
 Then I tried a few of them and realized that most of them didn't quite work in an IP mini so decided to write it after all.

 I've found that most recipes designed for the 6 quart Instant Pot work just fine in the mini but there have been a few exceptions and this was one of them.
-Not to mention that fact that I've really come to like steel cut oats for breakfast so it was fun to experiment with toppings for this recipe.
+Not to mention the fact that I've really come to like steel cut oats for breakfast so it was fun to experiment with toppings for this recipe.

 While it's not always that much faster to cook in the Instant Pot, one of the things I love about using it is you can pretty much press a button, walk away and let it cook until it's ready.
 It's much easier than having to keep a constant eye on something that's simmering on the stove top.